OpenBioSim/nqcc-hackathon-2025/README.md

 Tips:

 - While the emulators are Qiskit backends, Pennylane has a Qiskit connector that you can use.
-See https://github.com/QuantumETS/pennylane-alice-bob for a sample implementation.
+See https://github.com/amoutenet/pennylane-alice-bob for a sample implementation.
 - Transpiling will be an issue, as targeting the gate set of logical qubits requires knowing the exact value of the parametrized gates typically used in variational circuits.
 You may need to change your algorithm's behavior so it transpiles right before running the circuit.
 This will likely affect your algorithm's speed (both because transpilation needs to be done several times, and because circuits will be deeper).

 •	T2) Compare the results of the VQAs run via noiseless emulation to those obtained on noisy backends.
 Can you develop error mitigation strategies to reduce the impact of noise on computational accuracy?

 Tips:

 - To compare noisy against noiseless results, you may draw inspiration from the following notebook: https://github.com/Alice-Bob-SW/felis/blob/main/samples/2_algorithms/4%20-%20Benchmarking%20a%20logical%20cat%20qubit%20processor%20through%20the%20SWAP%20test.ipynb.
 It shows how to explore the parameter space of the noise model and plot the results to identify acceptable combinations.
-Note that real hardware will have a fixed $\kappa_1/kappa_2$ value, flexible `average_nb_photons` and might have some control over `distance`.
-It can be interesting to identify a $\kappa_1/kappa_2$ value giving mixed results and identify what distance and number of photons should be used, knowing that a larger distance means more qubits on the chip.
+Note that real hardware will have a fixed $\kappa_1/\kappa_2$ value, flexible `average_nb_photons` and might have some control over `distance`.
+It can be interesting to identify a $\kappa_1/\kappa_2$ value giving mixed results and identify what distance and number of photons should be used, knowing that a larger distance means more qubits on the chip.

-•	T3) Can you use a method based on QPE, rather than VQE, to reproduce or even outperform some of the scientific objectives above?
+•	Bonus – T3) From NISQ to FTQC: Variational algorithms were first developed to take advantage of NISQ machines.
+Based on your above experiments, can you understand why, and what kind of limitations they face?
+A typical fault-tolerant algorithm to determine eigenvalues is the Quantum Phase Estimation (QPE).
+Can you use such a method, rather than VQE, to reproduce or even outperform some of the scientific objectives above?

 Tips: